rails/rails/guides/source/active_support_core_extensions.md

 Active Support adds constant autoloading support to `load`.

 For example, the file cache store deserializes this way:

 ```ruby
 File.open(file_name) { |f| Marshal.load(f) }
 ```

-If the cached data refers to a constant that is unknown at that point, the autoloading mechanism is triggered and if it succeeds the desarialization is retried transparently.
+If the cached data refers to a constant that is unknown at that point, the autoloading mechanism is triggered and if it succeeds the deserialization is retried transparently.

 WARNING.
 If the argument is an `IO` it needs to respond to `rewind` to be able to retry.
 Regular files respond to `rewind`.